 Drop Off/Pick Up Policies: We have scheduled drop off between 8am and 9am.
 If dropping off after 9am, please make sure your child gets to their assigned group wherever it is located at the camp facility.
-Pick up is scheduled between 4pm and 5:15pm.
-If you’d like to pick up your child earlier than 4, please notify their counselor so s/he can be ready at the appropriate time.
-Late pick up incurs a $20 fee for each 15 minute period after 5:15; this fee should be paid directly to the counselor waiting with your child.
-Pick up and drop off occurs at the locations indicated on the maps below at Dolphin.
-Russell Elliott drop off and pick up occurs at the only building in the park.
+Pick up is scheduled between 4pm and 5:00 PM.
+If you’d like to pick up your child earlier than 4:00 PM, please notify their counselor so s/he can be ready at the appropriate time.
+Late pick up incurs a $20 fee for each 15 minute period after 5:00 PM; this fee should be paid directly to the counselor waiting with your child.

-What to wear to camp: Comfortable lightweight clothing with a bathing suit underneath, sunscreen, and closed-toe shoes daily.
+What to wear to camp: Comfortable lightweight clothing with a bathing suit or clothes that can get wet underneath, sunscreen, and closed-toe shoes daily.
 Sunscreen must be applied before arriving to camp (reapplication is scheduled at regular intervals throughout the day).
 All items should be labeled with your child’s name.
 Be sure to submit the sunscreen permission slip with your registration packet so your child is protected from the sun.
 Please be sure the sunscreen has been tested on your child at home several times before using it for camp.
-Campers should arrive to camp with their bathing suits on as there are no dressing rooms.

-Lunch/Snack: Campers who are attending our Discovery Camp at Dolphin Swim Camp and the Pioneer Camp located at Russell Elliot Memorial Park will need to bring snacks, lunch (no refrigeration provided), and water bottles.
+Lunch/Snack: Campers will need to bring snacks, lunch (no refrigeration provided), and water bottles.
 We encourage campers not to share their food with other campers due to food allergies.
 It is also important to bring enough water daily and to avoid bringing soda or juice, which attract bees and insects. *Ice Packs and freezer bags are suggested for keeping lunches cold*

 Personal Items: All personal items must be labeled with your child’s name on it and kept in his/her bag.
 Lower Southampton Township will not be responsible for lost, damaged or stolen items.
 It is best to keep electronics, toys, and other valuable items at home.

 Lost and Found: All items found on the playground or in the building are placed outside the office where they are stored.
-Eyeglasses, lost money, or jewelry is given to the site director.
+Eyeglasses, lost money, or jewelry is given to the camp director.
 Please have your child check the lost and found containers if s/he has lost anything.
 You are required to put your child’s name on lunch boxes, jackets, and personal items etc. to avoid confusion.
 At the end of each week of camp, a considerable amount of good clothing, towels, and lunch boxes have accumulated.
-Unclaimed items will be donated to a charitable organization if not claimed by the end of camp season.

 Food allergies: We must do all we can to provide our campers with a safe environment.
 In an effort to allow all campers to participate fully in all camp activities, we ask that you do not send in any food for snacks or meals that may contain seafood, peanuts, or peanut oil, but if you do, please label the outside of the container as containing seafood or peanuts.
 We will reserve allergy-free areas when campers eat lunch.
 Children without allergies may sit with friends only if they do not have any items in their lunch that contains seafood, peanuts, or peanut oil.

-Activities/Theme Weeks: Activities include field trips, swimming, arts and crafts, special guests, sports and so much more!
-Past theme weeks have included:
+Activities/Theme Weeks: Activities include field trips, arts and crafts, special guests, sports and so much more!
+Theme weeks this year are: